cmput301-w25/project-y/README.md

 ## Project Description
 ***Y*** is an Android App designed to assist university students or staff in seeing a clearer picture of their trials and tribulations as they navigate their academic careers.
-Given the predominant rise of mobile apps, we made an easy, user-friendly solution.
+Given the rise of mobile apps, we created an easy, user-friendly solution.
 Users can create a "mood event" for a current or future date.
-From there, users attach the emotion they/will feel, the social situation, and why they might feel that way.
-Users can keep their mood events in private journals or publicly share them.
-Users can follow other users, where their followers will appear in the follower's feed and where they can add comments to help support their peers.
+From there, they attach the emotion they/will feel, the social situation, and why they might feel that way.
+Users can keep their mood events in private journals or publicly share them with their followers or the world.